Y-Baral/Weather-Monitoring-System/README.md

 between the two hubs. \
 The outdoor hub communicates the collected temperature and humidity data to the cloud every 10 seconds using the NodeMCU module.
-ThingSpeak is used to host this project, it allows for historical data charting, analysis and many more.
+ThingSpeak is used to host this project, it allows for historical data charting and analysis.
 The high-level communication diagram can be seen below.
 ![Cloud_Comms](Assets/cloud_comms.png)

 **Hardware I Used:**